Project type: Underwater archaeology field school, underwater excavations & marine geophysical survey.

 Catsambis, A., B. Ford, D. Hamilton.The Oxford Handbook of Maritime Archaeology, Oxford University Press, 2011.

 The nearest air terminals: Burgas airport (35 km), Varna airport (100 km).
-If participants arrive at one of these airports, a transfer to Sozopol may be arranged by request.
+If participants arrive at one of these airports, they should do a PCR test before attending the field school.
+A transfer to Nessebar may be arranged by request.
 Transfers prices are:

 Transfers can be shared by several participants.